 My father looks like a film star.
-A freshly pressed hat with a wide, curved brim like Humphrey Bogart wore conceals part of his young and handsome face.
+A freshly pressed hat with a broad, curved brim like Humphrey Bogart wore conceals part of his young and handsome face.
 He does not smile but looks quite satisfied.
 My father and aunt are not alone, though.
-In the deep background, a man stands along the river banks with one hand on his hip, the other leaning on a walking stick.
-He is wearing a hat, his face completely obscured by the grainy image.
+A man stands along the river banks with one hand on his hip, the other leaning on a walking stick in the deep background.
+He is wearing a hat, his face entirely obscured by the grainy image.

-Is this their brother, my dead uncle, or is this my own selfish desire to believe?
+Is this their brother, my dead uncle, or is this my selfish desire to believe?

 The Ukrainian uncle I never knew was older than my father.
-This is the only physical detail about my uncle, I know.
+This is the only physical detail about my uncle I know.
 I do not remember ever hearing my father refer to his brother by name as if the uttered syllables might burn his mouth.
 No photos of my uncle survived my father’s treacherous journey of survival through war-torn Europe.
-When I lay out my father’s family photographs, there is a blank space where my uncle should be.
+When I lay out my father’s family photographs, my uncle should have a blank space.
 He has always been a family myth.

 If I could print my uncle’s image from a negative, he would be taller than my father with thin, chapped lips, tanned skin, and a lean and muscular build.
 He would have earnest, unrelenting eyes the color of fossilized amber, shaded by a sloping forehead with a wisp of sandy hair falling on his brow.
 If only the curve of his Slavic cheekbones were visible, one would presume the photograph is of a girl on the precipice of womanhood.